SAP/openui5-docs/docs/Step_14_Make_Dialogs_Bookmarkable_5cc3147.md

 });
 ```

 Once again we will update the `EmployeeOverviewContent` controller to add support for the bookmarking of our sorting dialog.
 We decide to choose a query parameter `showDialog` that controls if the dialog is opened directly when we navigate to the page with a deep link.
 Therefore, we extend the matched event handler for the `employeeOverview` route.
-If the query parameter `showDialog` is set to `1` \(note the implicit conversion to a `Boolean` type for the check\) we open the dialog.
+If the query parameter `showDialog` is set to `1`, we open the dialog.
 We only have to make sure that the dialog does not get closed again by the router as this behavior is the default when navigating.
-Therefore, we call `oEvent.preventDefault()` to tell the router that we want to keep the dialog open.

 Next we change the `press` handler of the sort button.
-In the `onSortButtonPressed` function we set `this._oRouterArgs.query.showDialog = 1` and call `navTo()` to let the router do the job instead of directly opening the dialog.
-Finally, we delete `this._oRouterArgs.query.showDialog` before calling `navTo()` in the `confirm` and `cancel` event handlers of the `ViewSettingsDialog`.
+In the `onSortButtonPressed` function we set `this._oRouterArgs["?query"].showDialog = 1` and call `navTo()` to let the router do the job instead of directly opening the dialog.
+Finally, we delete `this._oRouterArgs["?query"].showDialog` before calling `navTo()` in the `confirm` and `cancel` event handlers of the `ViewSettingsDialog`.
 This is important to make sure that the dialog does not open again by the matched handler.

 We are now done with this step.
 Try to access the following pages: